galoistom/notes/lie group (reminder).md

-ie group is a manifold with a group structure (one need the operation $g$ has to be differential, of course).
+lie group is a manifold with a group structure (one need the operation $g$ has to be differential, of course).
 Some easy examples would be $GL(V)$, $SL(V)$ the group of element with $\det=1$, $SO(V)$ the goup of element keeps orthognality as well, etc.

 Unfortunately, general lie group is vary hard to study.
 People then notice that the neiberhood of $1_{G}$ genertate $G$ (if $G$ is connected of course), so we can know many information of $G$ by studying the tangent space of $G$ at $1_{G}$ which we call *lie algebra* (though it is wrong to say that lie algebra determines lie group).